 There is a rule of public policy that forbids usury.
-Article 494 of the Luxembourg Penal Code provides that whoever, by abusing of borrower's weaknesses, obtains a rate exceeding the legal interest can be sentenced to imprisonment of one month to one year and pay fines ranging from €500 to €25,000, or either ones of these penalties.
-Furthermore, If the lender voluntary abuses of the borrower's need or inexperience to get an interest clearly exceeding the normal interest in respect of the risk coverage of the loan, the judge, at the request of the borrower, can reduce its obligations to repay the loan capital and the payment of interest.
+Article 494 of the Luxembourg Penal Code provides that whoever, by abusing of borrower's weaknesses, obtains a rate exceeding the legal interest can be sentenced to imprisonment of one month to one year and pay fines ranging from $\[mathebox{\in} 500\]$ to $\[mathebox{\in} 25,000\]$ , or either one of these penalties.
+Furthermore, if the lender voluntarily abuses the borrower's need or inexperience to get an interest clearly exceeding the normal interest in respect of the risk coverage of the loan, the judge, at the request of the borrower, can reduce its obligations to repay the loan capital and the payment of interest.

 Another rule of public policy forbids the lender to demand interest on interest (prohibition of anatocisme).
-The principle of anatocisme (governed by article 1154 of the Luxembourg Civil Code) is limiting the frequency at which interest can be compounded on interests: interest can only be compounded once a year, provided such interest charge is due at that moment in time.
+The principle of anatocisme (governed by article 1154 of the Luxembourg Civil Code) limits the frequency at which interest can be compounded on interest: interest can only be compounded once a year, provided such interest is due at that moment in time.

 The principle of freedom of contract is further limited by the general duty of care.
 Parties should act reasonably and fairly when negotiating, executing, and performing a contract.
-The principle of due care sometimes allows the judge to intervene when a party's negotiating position would result in unreasonable contractual provisions for the other party, including an imbalance between the parties' interests.
+The principle of due care sometimes allows the judge to intervene when a party's negotiating position would result in unreasonable contractual provisions for the other party, including imbalance between the parties' interests.

-9 What kind of indemnities would customarily be provided by the borrower to lenders in connection with a financing?
+What kind of indemnities would customarily be provided by the borrower to lenders in connection with a financing?